ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 The cluster destruction should finish in about **10 minutes**.

-## Provisioning the sandbox using Schematics
+## Provisioning a sandbox using Schematics

 For group development and testing it is recommended to use Schematics to provision the OpenShift cluster.
 The Terraform state of the cluster is shared with the team and the management of the cluster can be done in the IBM Web Console by any team member.